felipou/hashtool/README.md

 - duplicates: checks for duplicates in a hash database by simply searching for multiple occurrences of the hash of each file

+Hashtool is licensed under the GPLv2.
+For more information, check the LICENSE file.

 ## Requirements

 Hashtool is built for both Python 2 and Python 3 (using the future library to help maintain the compatibility), but we suggest using Python 3.